spartacus04/jext-reborn/readme.md

 - Auto kick players who rejected the server resource pack.
 - Allay duplication works with custom music.
 - Parrot will still dance to the music!
+- Discs can be found in dungeons.
+- A website to generate the required files for the music discs.

 ## Other features